-- Making sure that his or her airway is clear.
+- Making sure his or her airway is clear.

 - Ensuring that the individual is able to breathe by carefully removing anything from around the neck (such as a necklace or tie).

-Ambien is a powerful drug that can result in overdose, especially for people who misuse the medication and are unaware of the drug’s significant side effects.
-Additionally, some patients who have been prescribed Ambien may be inadequately advised against combining their medication with any other drugs or alcohol.
+Ambien is a powerful drug that can result in overdose, especially among people who misuse the medication and are unaware of the drug’s significant side effects.
+Additionally, some patients who have been prescribed Ambien may have been inadequately advised against combining their medication with any other drugs or alcohol.
 Knowledge is the best way to prevent an Ambien overdose.

-- Some rehab centers allow friends and family members to visit during treatment and may offer couples or family therapy as well.
+- Some rehab centers allow friends and family members to visit during treatment and may offer couples‘ or family therapy.